-Market Interest and Interest Income Risk
+Market Risk and Market Interest Risk

-Interest and Investment Income As of July 27, 2007, we had available-for-sale investments of \$807.7 million.
-Our investment portfolio primarily consists of highly liquid investments with original maturities at the date of purchase of greater than three months, which are classified as available-for-sale.
-These investments, consisting primarily of corporate bonds, corporate securities, government, municipal debt securities, and auction-rate securities, are subject to interest rate and interest income risk and will decrease in value if market interest rates increase.
-A hypothetical 10 percent increase in market interest rates from levels at July 27, 2007, would cause the fair value of these available-for-sale investments to decline by approximately \$4.2 million.
+Interest and Investment Income As of October 26, 2007, we had available-for-sale investments of \$738.2 million, which included restricted investments in connection with our debt and credit facility.
+Our investment portfolio primarily consists of investments with original maturities at the date of purchase of greater than three months, which are classified as available-for-sale.
+These investments, consisting primarily of corporate bonds, corporate securities, government, municipal debt securities, and auction-rate securities are subject to interest rate and interest income risk and will decrease in value if market interest rates increase.
+A hypothetical 10 percent increase in market interest rates from levels at October 26, 2007, would cause the fair value of these available-for-sale investments to decline by approximately \$3.8 million.
 Because we have the ability to hold these investments until maturity, we would not expect any significant decline in value of our investments caused by market interest rate changes.
 Declines in interest rates over time will, however, reduce our interest income.
 We do not use derivative financial instruments in our investment portfolio.